Deo Damla

-Deo Damla is a mountain of the Garhwal Himalaya in Uttarakhand, India.
+Deo Damla is a mountain of the Garhwal Himalayas in Uttarakhand, India.
 It is situated in the eastern rim of Nanda Devi Sanctuary on the watershed of Milam Glacier and Nanda Devi basin.
 The elevation of Deo Damla is 6620 m and its prominence is 693 m.
 It is 63rd highest located entirely within the Uttrakhand.
 Nanda Devi, is the highest mountain in this category.
 It lies 1.8 km SSE of Mangraon 6568 m.
 Its nearest higher neighbor Rishi Pahar 6992 m lies 8.3 km NNW and it is 10.6 km SSW of Nanda Devi 7816 m.
 It lies 1.4 km north of Bamchu 6303 m.

 Climbing history

-It was first climbed by Eric Shipton and two sherpa's Ang Tharkay and Ang Dawa in 1936 during Osmaston–Shipton 1936 expedition, as members of Major Osmaston's party which went into the Nanda Devi region under the orders of the Surveyor-General in 1936.
+It was first climbed by Eric Shipton and sherpa's Ang Tharkay and Ang Dawa in 1936 during Osmaston–Shipton 1936 expedition, as members of Major Osmaston's party which went into the Nanda Devi region under the orders of the Surveyor-General in 1936.
 They climbed a 21770 ft peak on the watershed overlooking the Milam glacier and camped at about 17500 ft in a subsidiary valley.
-On 23rd September they started before dawn to climb up a steep and difficult ice ridge which involved of step-cutting.
+On 23 September they started before dawn to climb up a steep and difficult ice ridge which involved of step-cutting.
 Ang Dawa became exhausted early in the climb, and by the time Ang Tharkay and Eric Shipton reached the top the Milam glacier was filled with cloud, and they did not get the view they had hoped for.
 It was an unnamed peak at that time but highest on that side.